Skip to content

 Ready to Quote Your Plastic Part?

 CNC machining in acetal POM, nylon, and other engineering plastics.
-Upload your CAD file for a quote with free DFM review included.
+Upload your CAD file so the quote review can help confirm material fit before production.